Critique Group

 Remember we’re a very small group.
 Our primary responsibility is to maintain the tone and quality of our critiques.
 This requires the right balance of writing level, genre, personality, and critique style.

 New members are only accepted if it is mutually agreed that they will help our members grow as writers, and vice versa.
 RPAA is a vital part of its members’ writing lives.
-Any changes to group structure are taken very seriously.
+Changes to group structure are taken very seriously.
 If we decline anyone membership, it’s not a statement on you or your writing.
 It means we don’t think it’s the right move for our group at this time.
 Nothing more, nothing less.